Background

 Temporary Amphibian Fencing

-As part of protecting great crested newt populations, the newts that occur within a site will often have to be caught and relocated to avoid causing them harm.
+As part of protecting GCN populations, the newts that occur within a site will often have to be caught and relocated to avoid causing them harm.
 Amphibian fencing and pitfall trapping is frequently used as a method of capturing newts on land.
 The fencing also prevents newts from re-entering a site.
 Pitfall traps are checked in the early morning and newts are relocated to a suitably identified receptor site.
 Thirty days is the minimum recommended trapping period for a small population of newts according to Natural England guidelines.
 EMEC Land Management, our in-house practical conservation team, can install temporary amphibian fencing if required.

 Habitat Creation

 Should you require the creation of a pond, due to the loss of an existing pond or to enhance the ecological value of a site, EMEC Land Management can construct ponds and provide advice on management if required.
-This can also include the creation of terrestrial habitat for amphibians including the creation of hibernacula (hibernation sites) for great crested newts.
+This can also include the creation of terrestrial habitat for amphibians including the creation of hibernacula (hibernation sites) for GCNs.
 Further information on pond creation, hibernacula and other habitat creation measures are available on the EMEC Land Management website.

 Monitoring Visits